(1/10)

 occasionally to 8 feet.

-spray. a chance of snow showers. waves building to 10 to 14 feet
+freezing spray. a chance of snow showers. waves building to 4 to

 30 knots in the afternoon. heavy freezing spray. a chance of snow

-showers. waves subsiding to 5 to 8 feet occasionally to 10 feet.
+showers. waves building to 6 to 10 feet occasionally to 13 feet.

 note, wave height forecasts are for ice free areas.